-The massive AFL-CIO headquarters sits on 16th Street in Washington, D.C., only about 100 yards or so from the White House.
+The massive AFL-CIO headquarters sits on Sixteenth Street in Washington, DC, only about 100 yards or so from the White House.
 Nicknamed “the Marble Palace” by labor journalists, the building contains several auditoriums and its own patio.
 Across its lobby stretches a giant two-story mural done in a socialist realist style, depicting laborers heroically at work.
-On Tuesday, union activists transformed much of its interior into a massive call center in order to make Get Out the Vote phone calls to voters in Virginia—which ultimately broke for Obama 50.8 percent to Romney’s 47.8 percent.
+On Tuesday, union activists transformed much of its interior into a massive call center in order to make Get Out the Vote phone calls to voters in Virginia — which ultimately broke for Obama 50.8 percent to Romney’s 47.8 percent.

 Yet the labor movement as a whole spent an estimated $400 million electing Democrats this year, demonstrating how costly they believe a Republican takeover could have been.